Working on GenomeDK

 Installing software tools

 To develop Seedcase projects on GenomeDK, you will need to install uv.
 If you want to render markdown documents, you will also need to install Quarto.
-Finally, if you want to run recipes in the justfile
+Finally, if you want to run recipes in the justfile, you will need to install just.

 Installing uv